Sparmane/IntakeAI/INTEGRATION.md

 ## 5. Deployment Guide

+The application uses **Vite for building** the static assets and **Express.js for serving** them in production.
+This ensures compatibility with Azure App Service routing and provides headers for security and performance.

 ### Option 1: Azure Static Web Apps (Recommended)

 1.  **Push Code**: Commit your changes to GitHub/Azure DevOps.